hungg261/GenTest/README.md

    GenTest.exe
    ```

-2. After that, the main menu will appear, and magic starts.
+2. After that, the main menu will appear, and magic begins.

 ## Usage

-**Note:** Before generating any test cases, make sure to modify the generator, validator and solver based on the problem.
-Also, there are some helpers function declared in `./GenTest/config/lib.h` such as random, file management, utilities.
+**Note:** Before generating any test cases, make sure to modify the generator, validator, and solver according to the problem.
+Also, there are some helper functions declared in `./GenTest/config/lib.h`, such as random, file management, and utilities.

+By the way, the default generator, validator, and solver are for the problem A TIMES B.

 #### GUI App

-1. Click on `GenTest.exe`, you will see a console which has a few options.
+1. Click on `GenTest.exe`; you will see a console with a few options.

    - Create new problem

      - This is where a new problem (test cases) will be generated.

-     - You will be asked about problem name/code (such as MINQUERY, GCDMAX,...), the number of test cases (i.e. 100, 50, 20,...), if inputs and outputs are generated, add test (input/output) validator.
+     - You will be asked for the problem name/code (such as MINQUERY, GCDMAX, etc.), the number of test cases (e.g., 100, 50, 20), whether to generate inputs and outputs, and whether to add a test (input/output) validator.

      - Then, the app will generate a command line to generate test cases, and you can generate the tests right away!

    - Settings

-     - You can change things like input file extension. output file extension, type of system (could be default, hackerrank, or themis),...
+     - You can change settings such as the input file extension, output file extension, and system type (default, hackerrank, or themis).

    - Credits